3 Top Fleet Management Costs You Should Be Monitoring

 Here are some cost-effective vehicle acquisition tips:

-- Acquire trucks from manufacturers via a fleet management provider instead of buying from retailers.
+- Acquire trucks from manufacturers via a fleet rental provider instead of buying from retailers.

 - Keep the manufacturers’ production schedules in mind before placing your order to ensure timely delivery.